johnshearing/ElectricalSafety/README.md

     -   This is not a good time to lean on the machine chassis.
     -   In fact wise electricians maintain their balance and never lean on machines.
-    -   And of course wise electricians always ware electrically insulated gloves.
+    -   And of course wise electricians always wear electrically insulated gloves.

 -   How do you make an electrical circuit safe to touch?